Who are Yemen’s Houthis and what is behind their attacks in the Red Sea?

 Who are the Houthis?

-Also known as Ansar Allah, the Proponents of Allah in English, the Houthis are an armed Islamist militia and tribe from north Yemen's poor, mountainous Saada region.
+The Houthis are a militia and tribe from north Yemen's poor, mountainous Saada region.

 While the Houthis originate from the minority Zaydi offshoot of Shiite Islam, they have evolved from a religious group into a militia and political force.